 In many instances, proper maintenance and some easy fixes like replacing air filters can lower the likelihood of an electric or gas furnace overheating.
 With that in mind, mechanical failures should be left to professionals.
 A misguided DIY fix can be dangerous to your home and family.
 For anything beyond duct checks and filter changes, call Aire Serv HVAC pros today at (855) 679-0011 or request an appointment online.

-Speaking of electrical problems... trust the licensed electricians at Mr. Electric® for all of your electric repair and installation needs.
-Mr. Electric is a fellow member of the Neighorly® family of trusted home service professionals.
+Speaking of electrical problemsLink opens in a new tab... trust the licensed electricians at Mr. Electric®Link opens in a new tab for all of your electric repair and installation needs.
+Mr. Electric is a fellow member of the Neighorly®Link opens in a new tab family of trusted home service professionals.